RakhithJK/wazuh-wazuh-qa-wiki/QADOCS-tool-use-guide.md

 - `-v, --version`: Print the `qa-docs` version.
 - `--no-logging`: The `qa-docs` tool run is not logged when specified.
 - `-d, --debug`: Run in debug mode.
-- `-I, --tests-path`: Specify the path of the tests to be parsed.
+- `--tests-path`: Specify the path of the tests to be parsed.
 Set it when you want to parse or run a sanity check.
 - `-t, --tests`: Parse the test(s) you specify as an argument.
 - `--types`: Parse the tests from type(s) that it is passed as an argument.
-Some types of examples are `integration`, `system`, etc.
 - `--modules`: Parse the tests from module(s) that it is passed as an argument.
-Some module examples are `test_active_response`, `test_fim`, etc.
-- `-o`: Select the output directory. `python -m site --user-site` as default, where the `setup.py` installs the framework.
+- `-o`: Select the output directory where the documentation will be generated.
 - `-e`: Check if the given test(s) exist(s).
 - `--check-documentation`: Check if the test(s) passed with `-t` is(are) documented following the current `qa-docs` schema.
 - `-i`: Index the data previously parsed.